 - “Superweeds”: The use of specific herbicides with GM herbicide-tolerant crops has led to the evolution and spread of “superweeds,” or weeds that can no longer be killed by those herbicides.
 In the past 20 years, 37 weed species have developed resistance to the herbicide glyphosate.

-- Decrease in Biodiversity: GM crops can have impacts on non-target organisms and on soil and water ecosystems.
-The expansion of GM herbicide-tolerant corn and soy, which are twinned with herbicides, has destroyed much of the habitat of the monarch butterfly in North America.
+- Biodiversity Loss: The use of some GM crops can have negative impacts on non-target organisms and on soil and water ecosystems.
+For example, the expansion of GM herbicide-tolerant corn and soy, which are twinned with herbicides, has destroyed much of the habitat of the monarch butterfly in North America.

 Increased Pesticide Use